Neil Gabrielson

 I read this book the summer of 2024, right before beginning college, and it made me confident that I had made the right choice in becoming a math major.
 It's one of those books I wasn't able to stop thinking about (or talking about) for months after finishing it because it put so many things into a new and fascinating light.
 When I got to college, I made my friend Henry read it just so I'd have someone to talk to about complex systems.

-I've been flipping through it again recently because the topics discussed turn out to be relevant to my current research.
+I've was flipping through it again recently because the topics discussed turned out to be relevant to my summer research.
 This is a fantastic (and quick) read that requires no mathematical background whatsoever.
 It discusses complexity in a philosophicl light.
 Topics range from factals to Kurt Gödel to Zen Buddhism.
 I would reccomend this book to everyone. (and by now, I just about have)